Best

 Reasoning

 However, the mortgage rates increased significantly in the latter half of 2022 after the Bank of Canada hiked its policy rate as a measure to control inflation.
 As a result, many homebuyers withdrew from the market, bringing a significant slowdown in sales and, consequently, a major drop in home prices.
+Homeowners unable to keep up with their mortgage payments have also been moving to sell their properties, raising the inventory levels in the market.

 Home Prices in Hamilton

-Hamilton Housing Market Statistics for All Property Types in March 2024
+Hamilton Housing Market Statistics for All Property Types in September 2024

 Average Sold Price and MLS HPI Benchmark Price